maraisabella/dataviz-final-project-group4/README.md

 - Initial dataset is available at the website of Data Mining and Biomedical Informatics Lab at VCU (http://www.cioslab.vcu.edu/).

 ### Questions hoping to be answered with the data:
-- To analyze the clinical data and predict early re-admission (within 30 days) of diabetic patients
+- To analyze the clinical data and predict early readmission (within 30 days) of diabetic patients

 ### Description of the communication protocols: